yabinmeng/jupyter_sparkr/README.md

 ## Environment Setup

-In order to better describe the proceure, I use an example in a testing environment that includes:
+In order to better describe the procedure, I use an example in a testing environment that includes:

 * **One DSE (6.7.3) cluster with DSE Analytics (Spark) enabled**